Nick Cannon reportedly filed for divorce from Mariah Carey on Dec 12.

-Carey is reportedly sick of Cannon's wandering eye, and Page Six reports that the self-proclaimed Elusive Chanteuse has kicked his cheating behind to the curb, and even had hired extra security to keep him away from other girls.
+Carey was reportedly sick of Cannon's wandering eye, and Page Six reported that the self-proclaimed Elusive Chanteuse kicked his cheating behind to the curb in August, and even had hired extra security to keep him away from other girls.
 Sounds like this douchecanoe was really, uh, wild n' out, and not just in interviews where he'd reveal way too much about their sex life.

 But Mimi shouldn't worry.
 She can do so, so so much better than the most ironic talent show host ever.

 In fact, perhaps Carey should tune into her own tunes to gather up the strength to leave his sorry ass for someone better—or just to fly solo.

 Here are the best Mariah Carey breakup songs ever to help her, and maybe the rest of us, get through rough splits.

 1. "You Don't Know What To Do" Feat.
 Wale

 If you've ever been stuck with a guy who is absolutely clueless in the sack, this song is for you.
 Also if you love to dance, this is for you, too, whether or not you're going through a bad breakup with the dude from Drumline.

 If you feel like your relationship is holding your boo back, stop being selfish.
 If you feel like you need to let them live a little, do it.
 If he or she comes back, they're still not yours, because possessiveness is creepy, but it does mean they adore you and are worth the wait.
 Also, why is there not a single butterfly in this video?
 Anyone?